 6. Enter your federal employer identification number if applicable

 If you already have an EIN for your LLC—and you actually need a new EIN for a new LLC, you can’t recycle an old EIN—enter your LLC’s EIN.
 If you do not yet have an EIN—and you really shouldn’t if the business hasn’t been created with the state yet—instructions for obtaining one are in the downloadable kit.

 Mississippi wants to know the name and contact information for a real person within the state of Mississippi who can act as the contact person for the LLC should the state have questions.
 You can pay someone else to be this person, what’s called a “registered agent,” but it’s really easiest and cheapest to just be your own registered agent.

-After you complete the application to form a limited liability company, mail the completed form and a check for $50 to:
+If you choose to print off the form, you can mail the completed form and a check for $50 filing fee to: